kickyourasss/ML-notes/Deep Learning.md

 <img src="https://user-images.githubusercontent.com/72336341/166120805-d6fbe075-be85-4827-a546-ab1c731172f9.png" width="200">

-In sigmoid function, in region①②，gradient is close to 0, in gradient descend, the parameters will be updated very slow.
-(See [NNDL book page 81])(https://nndl.github.io/nndl-book.pdf)
+In sigmoid function, in region①②，gradient is close to 0, in gradient descend, the parameters will be updated very slow (See [NNDL book page 81](https://nndl.github.io/nndl-book.pdf)).
 In ReLU function, the gradient for all >0 input is 1, the gradient is less likely to shrink to 0 in gradient descent.
 So gradient descend will work faster using ReLU.

 Cycle of developing a NN: